marcomelilli/personal-site/content/posts/2020-05-07-how-to-secure-your-vps-with-fail2ban.md

 # Running Fail2Ban service

 ## Centos

 * `systemctl enable fail2ban`
 * `systemctl start fail2ban`

 ## Debian

 * `service fail2ban restart`

-# Check the Fal2Ban Status
+# Check the Fail2Ban Status

-Use the following command to check the status of the Fail2Ban jails:
+To check the status of the Fail2Ban jails:

-* `fail2ban-client status`
+* `fail2ban-client status`

-The result should be similar to this:
+The result should be like this:

 ```
 Status